johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-06-02-private-bicep-registry-authentication-azureresourcemanagertemplatedeployment/index.md

 slug: private-bicep-registry-authentication-azureresourcemanagertemplatedeployment
 title: 'Private Bicep registry authentication with AzureResourceManagerTemplateDeployment@3'
 authors: johnnyreilly
-tags: [Bicep]
+tags: [Bicep, azure devops]
 image: ./title-image.png
 description: 'You can deploy Bicep to Azure with the dedicated Azure DevOps task; however authentication to private Bicep registries is not supported.
 This post shares a workaround.'
 hide_table_of_contents: false
 ---

-If you deploy Bicep to Azure in Azure DevOps, you'll likely use the dedicated Azure DevOps task; the catchily named [`AzureResourceManagerTemplateDeployment@3`](https://learn.microsoft.com/en-us/azure/devops/pipelines/tasks/reference/azure-resource-manager-template-deployment-v3?view=azure-pipelines).
+If you deploy Bicep templates to Azure in Azure DevOps, you'll likely use the dedicated Azure DevOps task; the catchily named [`AzureResourceManagerTemplateDeployment@3`](https://learn.microsoft.com/en-us/azure/devops/pipelines/tasks/reference/azure-resource-manager-template-deployment-v3?view=azure-pipelines).
 This task has had support for deploying Bicep since early 2022.
 But whilst vanilla Bicep is supported, there's a use case which isn't supported; private Bicep registries.

 ![title image reading "Private Bicep registry authentication with AzureResourceManagerTemplateDeployment@3" with the Bicep, Azure and Azure DevOps logos](title-image.png)